TarasChybis/ProgAcademy_1.JavaStart_1.Introduction/5. Arrays/src/README.md

 <p>
 <b> home_work_5_7 </b><br>
 Enter from the keyboard a number (up to a billion), which indicates the number of dollars and cents of the user.
-Write this number in words.
+Write this number in words.<br>
-For example:
+For example:<br>
-How much money do you have?
+How much money do you have?<br>
-123,34
+123,34<br>
 You have: one hundred twenty three dollars thirty four cents.
 </p>

 <p>
 <b> lesson_5_01 </b><br>
-Create an array of 12 random salaries.
+Create an array of 12 random salaries.<br>
 Calculate the value of the average salary.
 </p>